Miskiyu/DATA2410-1-23V-Datanettverk-og-skytjenester-Portfolio1/README.md

     -p, --port             specifies the port number to use

 ### Client mode: ###
-if you want to mesaure the network performance between client adn server, start Simpleperf in client mode by running:
+if you want to mesaure the network performance between client and server, start Simpleperf in client mode by running:

     - python simpleperf.py -c